-Catarrh is defined as build-up of mucus in the airway or cavity of the body.
+Catarrh is the build-up of mucus in the airway or cavity of the body.
 Generally, it affects the rear of the nose, sinuses or the throat.
 In most cases, it is typically brief but some experience it for months or even years.

 The condition can be a nuisance and hard to get rid, but it is not detrimental and there are various treatment options available.

 It is important to note that catarrh is typically triggered by a response of the immune system to an infection or irritation.
 As a result, there is swelling of lining of the nose and increasing production of mucus.

 In most cases, the triggers include the following:

 The root cause for chronic catarrh remains uncertain but it might be due to an infection or allergy.

 It might also have a link to an irregularity in how the mucus moves inside the nose or an amplification in the sensitivity to the mucus in the rear part of the nose and throat.

 If an individual has catarrh, it can trigger the following: